Buffer Fragmentation, Retained Views, and External Memory

 Memory Fragmentation

-Fragmentation is important in long-running services because allocator state can drift away from the tidy heap graphs developers usually inspect.
-The process may contain plenty of reusable memory in total, but that memory can be split across regions that are awkward for later allocation requests.
-In a Buffer-heavy process, the symptom is often stable heapUsed alongside rising rss, external, or arrayBuffers.
+In a Buffer-heavy process, the usual symptom is stable heapUsed with rising rss, external, or arrayBuffers.
 On Linux systems that use glibc malloc, Node's own process.memoryUsage() documentation calls out sustained rss growth with stable V8 heap totals as a possible allocator-fragmentation symptom.

 Virtual vs. Physical Memory

 Your process does not directly choose physical RAM addresses.
-It operates inside a virtual address space, a large linear range that the operating system presents to each process.
-When native code asks for memory, the allocator needs a suitable range in that virtual address space and then coordinates with the operating system to back it with pages.
+It works inside a virtual address space, which is a large linear range that the operating system presents to each process.
+When native code asks for memory, the allocator needs a suitable range in that virtual address space and then coordinates with the operating system to back that range with pages.

 Behind that address space, the Memory Management Unit (MMU), a piece of CPU hardware, works with the operating system to map virtual addresses to physical pages.
-Those physical pages do not need to be adjacent to one another.
-The mapping also supports features such as swapping memory to disk and preventing one process from writing into another process's memory.
+Those physical pages do not need to sit next to each other.
+The same mapping also supports features such as swapping memory to disk and preventing one process from writing into another process's memory.

 A large allocation needs a suitable range in the process's virtual address space and allocator state.
-It does not require one contiguous run of physical RAM.
+It does not require one adjacent run of physical RAM.

 Allocator State

-Trouble starts when the application repeats this pattern thousands of times with buffers of varying sizes.
-Constant allocation and deallocation can leave the allocator with free regions of different sizes, separated by live allocations.
-The process may still contain enough reusable memory in aggregate, but a later request can require fresh memory or fail under process limits if no suitable region is available.
+Trouble starts when the application repeats this pattern thousands of times with Buffers of varying sizes.
+Constant allocation and release can leave the allocator with free regions of different sizes, separated by live allocations.
+The process may still have enough reusable memory in total, but a later request can require fresh memory or fail under process limits if no suitable region is available.

-Two categories count for Buffer-heavy services.
-External fragmentation is the scenario above: enough total reusable memory may exist, but it is divided into non-contiguous regions.
-A later allocation may force the allocator to request more memory from the operating system, hold on to resident pages longer than expected, or fail when process or container limits are tight.
+External fragmentation is the case above.
+Enough total reusable memory may exist, but it is divided into separate regions.
+A later allocation may force the allocator to request more memory from the operating system, keep resident pages longer than expected, or fail when process or container limits are tight.

 A retained view is a lifetime problem, not allocator fragmentation by itself.
-It can look similar in graphs because a tiny JavaScript object keeps much larger external memory reachable.
-Keep that difference clear when reading heap snapshots: fragmentation is about allocator reuse, while retention is about references that are still live.
+It can look similar in memory graphs because a tiny JavaScript object keeps much larger external memory reachable.
+Keep that distinction clear when reading heap snapshots.
+Fragmentation is about allocator reuse.
+Retention is about references that are still live.

 Figure 2.2 - Allocator pressure depends on reusable ranges, not only total free bytes.
 Separated free regions may be too small for a later contiguous allocation even when their combined size looks sufficient.